PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 ### 2.2 Lakes and Fishermen: A Thought Experiment
-Below we describe a thought experiment illustrating how these problems can arise under vanilla top-k routing (without interventions like load balancing regularizers, capacity limits, etc.), and hence motivate those interventions.
+Below we describe a thought experiment illustrating how these problems can arise under vanilla TopK routing (without interventions like load balancing regularizers, capacity limits, etc.), and hence motivate those interventions.

 Imagine we have several lakes (regions of the data manifold), each with varying numbers of fish (data